Let me guess: you’ve been working as a part-time freelancer for a while now.

 Confused?
 Let me break it down for you – sometimes in life, you just have to do the things that scare you.

 Sure, it’s good to have a plan and prepare accordingly for the unknown.
 That said, there’s only so much that you can do before you’re just going to have to do it to find out what’s going to happen.

 So, put on your big girl pants (or big boy pants) and simply give it a go.

 After all, what’s the worst that could happen?
 You could lose all your clients?
 And you might not make enough money?
 Well, perhaps.

 But in this case, you’d just have to pitch like crazy until you found some new clients, rely on your partner or family member’s income or find a part-time job to cover your bills.

 Either way, it wouldn’t be the end of the world.
 And did you know that practically all successful entrepreneurs failed repeatedly before they finally hit the jackpot?

 Biding Your Time to Go From a Part-Time to Full-Time Freelancer

 Even though it might take a while to go from a part-time to full-time freelancer, if you keep persevering, there’s no reason why you can’t achieve your goal eventually.

-The trick is to work smarter (not harder), have faith in yourself and your abilities and never give up.
+The trick is to be savvy with your finances, have faith in yourself and your abilities and never give up.